Is there a reason why pet owners should use dog shampoo vs human shampoo?

-Buying a separate shampoo for your dogs may feel a bit expensive, but when you see the results, you will be satisfied.
-Your dog will feel great too and you will be keeping him healthy.
 Depending on the condition of your dogs skin and coat, you may have to choose a special shampoo such as a medicated or a flea killing shampoo.
 These are all formulated with your dogs pH balance and skin types in mind.
 We’ve written a round up post on how to choose a dog shampoo to make choosing easier for you.
-Check it out here.

 Otherwise, using human shampoo may cause dryness and flakiness.
 It will surely remove the acid mantle of the dog’s skin and might allow the bacteria, virus, and other contaminants to permeate the skin.
 These contaminants could make your dog sick.

 Your beloved pooch does not need a daily wash but rather you only need to shampoo them a few times a month.
 Dog skin is too sensitive to endure a daily shampoo routine, and your dog won’t mind if they are not washed every day.